sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-sapui5-app/cp-portal-cloud-foundry-sapui5-app.md

 [ACCORDION-BEGIN [Step 3: ](Open the Content Manager of your Portal site)]

-1. In the side navigation panel of your trial account or subaccount, click **Subscriptions**.
-Click the **Portal** tile and then click **Go to Application**.
+1. In the side navigation panel of your trial account or subaccount, click **Subscriptions** and enter `Portal` in the search bar.
+Then click the **Portal** tile and **Go to Application**.
 The Site Manager opens with the Site Directory in focus.

     ![Open Portal site](21_open_portal.png)